-Security officers receive annual training in the procedures for residence halls access; including the use of card readers, enforcement of the guest policy, guest sign-in, appropriate screening of intoxicated persons by police and/or medical personnel, and assisting with evacuations and other emergencies.
-Security officers complete a training program that provides them with the essential tools and information needed to perform their job efficiently, including Clery Act compliance.
+Along with to police services, the Department of Public Safety also has a Security Division that includes approximately Temple security officers and full and part-time security officers from Allied Universal Security Services, a contract security company.
+Allied Universal Security Services officers are assigned to maintain security in on-campus student residence halls.
+Security officers receive annual training in the procedures for residence halls access; including the use of electronic sign-in for residence halls, card readers, enforcement of the guest policy, guest sign-in, appropriate screening of intoxicated persons by police and/or medical personnel, and assisting with evacuations and other emergencies.
+Security officers also complete a training program that provides them with the essential tools and information needed to perform their job efficiently, including Clery Act compliance.